louiechristie/louiechristie.com/README.md

 Clone repository.

-In a console start your favorite local webserver that uses live reloading.
+In a console start your favorite local web server that uses live reloading.

 For example: